 In some cases the objects can not be thresholded in a satisfying way.
-Morphology procedures (see 3) may improve the binarization result, but for some complex objects, as ones observed by electron microscopy, a manual segmentation is required.
+Mathematical morphology operations (see section 3) may improve the binarized image, but for some complex objects, as ones observed by electron microscopy, a manual segmentation is required.
 The user have to draw in each slices the contours of the different objects.
+Some plugins can help the user in this task, such as TrackEM2 or SegmentationEditor.
+Other non commercial tools exist, like Free-D or IMOD.